He Was a Quiet Man: Plot

 The company psychiatrist, Maurice Gregory, reveals that he knows Bob wrote the note about Coleman, and that Bob was only promoted so management could keep an eye on him.
 Bob flies into a rage, gets into a fight with two coworkers, and storms out.
 He returns home to find Shelby visiting Venessa with gifts, further igniting Bob's jealousy.
 Once Shelby leaves, Bob demands to know what the two of them were doing; Venessa replies that Shelby has become concerned about Bob's behavior and stopped by to check on him.
 However, Bob opens Shelby's gift and finds photos of Shelby and Venessa together.
-Bob has a mental breakdown and goes back to the office, bringing his gun with him.
+Bob has a mental breakdown and goes back to the office, taking his gun with him.

 Finally, it is revealed that Bob has been hallucinating all of the events since just before the initial shooting.
 This time, he is in the same position as Coleman was, only instead of killing his coworkers, he shoots himself in front of Venessa.
-The last scenes show police searching his house to find a note that reads "you may ask why I did what I did... but what choice did you give me?
+The last scenes show police searching his house to find a note that reads, "You may ask why I did what I did... but what choice did you give me?
 How else could I have gotten your attention?"
-In the news, reporters interview his neighbors, who say that "he was a quiet man."
+In the news, reporters interview his neighbors, who say, "He was a quiet man."